hjr3/building-better-interfaces/README.md

 # Building Better Interfaces

-Goals tomorrow:

-* practice run
-* finish exercises

 A set of code that demonstrates how to create interfaces that take advantage of existing Rust naming conventions.

+All code was tested on stable Rust.
+As of this writing, stable Rust version `1.12.1`.

 ## Workshop Requiresments

-* People need laptop with Rust installed if they want to participate in the exercises.
+* You will need a laptop with Rust installed if they want to participate in the exercises.

 ## Introduction To Owned and Borrowed Types